7FeiW/PandellListRandomShuffler/README.md

 ####Build and Run

-* Open solution with VS2015
+* Open solution with VS2015 (it should work with VS2013 as well)
-* Build and Run
+* Build and Run - This soultion is build against .Net 4.5
 * For unit tests, please use Nunit-GUI 2.6 or plus which is avaiable at http://www.nunit.org/index.php?p=download